FGT think your best choice in the future

 - Various process connections

-- Low pressure drop on the flow meter
+- Low pressure drop across the flow meter

 - Provide convenient signal output